xebia-functional/fetch/README.md

 }
 ```

-Returning `Concurrent` instances from the fetch methods allows us to specify if the fetch must run synchronously or asynchronously and use all the goodies available in `cats` and `cats-effect`.
+Returning `Concurrent` instances from the fetch methods allows us to specify if the fetch must run synchronously or asynchronously, and use all the goodies available in `cats` and `cats-effect`.

 We'll implement a dummy data source that can convert integers to strings.
 For convenience, we define a `fetchString` function that lifts identities (`Int` in our dummy data source) to a `Fetch`.